Retreat indoors after a winter stroll

 - Download Stackpole map

-This is a wonderful circular walk, taking in some of the best natural attractions in South Pembrokeshire: Barafundle beach, Stackpole Head, Broadhaven beach, Bosherston lily ponds and the 8-arch bridge.
+This is a wonderful circular walk, taking in some of the best natural attractions in South Pembrokeshire: Barafundle beach, Stackpole Head, Broadhaven South beach, Bosherston Lakes and the 8-arch bridge.
 If you do only one walk this winter do this one.

 When you’re finished head to the Stackpole Inn where a wood burning stove in the top bar awaits winter walkers (and their dogs).
 Warm yourself by the fire with a hot drink, light lunch or something special from their award-winning restaurant.
 If you can’t tear yourself away, bed and breakfast is also available.